nushell/nushell/.github/pull_request_template.md

 # After Submitting

-If your PR affects the user experience of Nushell (adding/removing a command, changing an input/output type, etc.), make sure the changes are reflected in the documentation (https://github.com/nushell/nushell.github.io) and update it if necessary.
+* Get another regular contributor to review the PR.
+* If your PR affects the user experience of Nushell (adding/removing a command, changing an input/output type, etc.), make sure the changes are reflected in the documentation (https://github.com/nushell/nushell.github.io) after the PR is merged.
 This helps us keep the docs up to date.